-As an associate attorney at Levin & Perconti, Megan works in medical malpractice, birth injury, nursing home abuse and neglect, assisted living abuse and neglect, community integrated living arrangement (CILA) abuse and neglect, dental malpractice, and personal injury cases including sexual assault, slip and falls, and auto accidents.
+As an associate attorney at Levin & Perconti, Megan works in medical malpractice, birth injury, nursing home abuse and neglect, assisted living abuse and neglect, community integrated living arrangement (CILA) abuse and neglect, dental malpractice, and personal injury cases including sexual assault, privacy invasion, slip and falls, and auto accidents.
 Megan also leads a division of lawyers at Levin & Perconti which focuses on prosecuting sexual assault cases.
-Megan has a 100% success rate at obtaining a jury verdict or settlement in favor of her clients.
+Megan has a 100% success rate at obtaining a jury verdict or settlement in favor of her clients and is a recipient of one of the mostly coveted distinctions, Super Lawyer's 2021 Rising Star.
+Her cases have been highly publicized in the media, including The Chicago Tribune and NBC 5 Chicago Nightly News.
 Since 2016, Megan has recovered over $60 million on behalf of her clients, including the following cases:

 - $12 million record setting jury verdict in a medical malpractice and wrongful death case regarding delayed diagnosis of cancer of a 70 year old woman;